-Marc R. Labgold, Ph.D., MCIArb, FBiam is a registered U.S. patent attorney and international arbitrator.
+Marc R Labgold, PhD, JD, MCIArb, FBiam is a registered U.S. patent attorney, international arbitrator and international commercial arbitration attorney/advocate.
 He has over 30 years of experience as counsel specializing in patent litigation and international commercial arbitration.
 His clients are recognized leaders in their respective industries – including biotech, chemical, pharmaceutical, in vitro diagnostics, medical device, telecom, consumer electronics and semiconductors.

 Dr Labgold's litigation and courtroom experience provides significant benefit to clients in international commercial arbitration with a proven track record as lead counsel in international arbitration matters and related proceedings in Japan, Hong Kong, Singapore, London and New York, including arbitrations under the UNCITRAL, ICC, HKIAC, ICDR and FAA arbitral rules.
 His experience includes supporting counsel in set aside and enforcement actions before the Hong Kong and Singapore Courts.

-In addition to serving as arbitration counsel, Dr Labgold is a qualified international arbitrator listed as a panelist on the WIPO List of Neutrals and AIPLA List of Arbitrators and Mediators, a Member (MCIArb) of the Chartered Institute of Arbitrators and a Fellow (FBiam) of the Bali International Arbitration and Mediation Center.
+In addition to serving as arbitration counsel, Dr Labgold is a qualified international arbitrator listed as a panelist on the THAC Panel of Arbitrators, the WIPO List of Neutrals and the AIPLA List of Arbitrators and Mediators.
+He is a Member (MCIArb) of the Chartered Institute of Arbitrators and a Fellow (FBiam) of the Bali International Arbitration and Mediation Center.

 He is actively involved in the international arbitration community including serving as a Guest Lecturer at Florida International University College of Law and a Coach of Florida International University College of Law's Willem C. Vis International Commercial Arbitration Moot Team.

 Distinguishing practice highlights include: